 If you’re responsible for the damage or loss, you’re considered the “controlling person” under the law.
 So you must be aware of what your legal obligation is.

 If you’ve decided to carry marine insurance on your boat, then your boat must be properly stored and maintained.
+You should buy some of the best maintenance equipment, and boating accessories.
 Doing so will help your insurance company determine how much coverage you should purchase.
 It will also reduce the chance of any problems that could lead to a claim.

 When looking for insurance, one thing to keep in mind is that your insurance provider may require your boat to be kept inside or outside.
 Outside storage may increase your risk of theft, vandalism, and other types of damage.
 However, this type of storage is typically a small price for broad coverage.